Wherein the South Differs from the North: Naming Persons, Naming Places, and the Need for Visionary Geographies

 Elizabeth Fifer produced a pioneer reading of the erotics encoded in some of Stein's geography in her 1980 essay, "Guardians and Witnesses: Narrative Technique in Gertrude Stein's Useful Knowledge (Journal of Narrative Technique 10 [Spring 1980], 115-27).
 Fifer understands Stein as taking up some of the conventionally eroticized tropes of the male explorer "conquering" a feminized "virgin wilderness" and revising them for herself and other lesbians.
 American Studies readers will recognize the history of this trope, analyzed in such influential scholarship as Henry Nash Smith's Virgin Land (1950) and Annette Kolodny's The Lay of the Land(1975) and The Land Before Her (1984).
 Fifer specifically interprets "Wherein the South Differs from the North" as playing insistently if implicitly with the hoary set of sexualized metaphors contrasting tropical "heat" with northern "frigidity," and then diminishing the allegedly stark contrast between the two almost to the vanishing point.

-There is a provocative comparison of Stein's writing about geography with that of her contemporary Ellen Churchill Semple, the U.S.'s first eminent woman geographer, in Jessica Berman's "Steinian Topographies: The Making of America," in Berman's Modernist Fiction, Cosmopolitanism, and the Politics of Community (New York: Cambridge UP, 2001), 164-66.
+There is a provocative comparison of Stein's writing about geography with that of her contemporary Ellen Churchill Semple, the United States's first eminent woman geographer, in Jessica Berman's "Steinian Topographies: The Making of America," in Berman's Modernist Fiction, Cosmopolitanism, and the Politics of Community (New York: Cambridge UP, 2001), 164-66.

 The literature in/on "Visionary Geography" is immense.
 Besides Stein's writing, Willam Blake's, Jorge Luis Borges', and Italo Calvino's are among some of the most influential literary sources for it.
 Jules Verne's narratives of technologies that permit travel over, under, and around the earth is another influential (re)source, as is much of the subsequent science fiction that derives from it.
 Feminist and queer scholarship have in recent decades helped expand the intellectual and political purview of geography; see for example Gender, Place & Culture: A Journal of Feminist Geography (1994-present) and Lise Nelson and Joni Seager, eds., A Companion to Feminist Geography (London: Blackwell, 2005).
 See also Kath Browne, Jason Lim, and Gavin Brown, eds., Geographies of Sexualities (NY: Ashgate, 2007).
 Of especial interest to readers of Southern Spaces: Richard Phillips, David Shuttleton and Diane Watt, eds., De-Centering Sexualities: Politics and Representations Beyond the Metropolis (NY: Routledge, 2000).